wp-plugins/documentor-lite/readme.txt

 Please check the plugin page for FAQs and how-tos

 == Changelog ==

+= 1.1 =

+* New - Show 'Last updated on Date' under each section of documentation
+* New - RTL Support
+* New - Option to specify menu Position (left or right)
+* New - Option for Scrollbar settings (size, color, opacity)
+* New - Back to top button enable/disable.
+It's position is changed ( fixed at bottom right corner of window )
+* New - Custom styles on Global Settings
+* New - Added slug for each section which is used as section link.
+* Fix - Responsiveness
+* Fix - Stylesheet is included before document
+* Fix - On certain servers PHP error and white screen due to certain file names.
+* New - Language Files .mo and .po of 6 languages
+  * French
+  * German
+  * Spanish
+  * Dutch (Netherlands)
+  * Russian
+  * Italian

 = 1.0.1 =
 * Modified uninstall file code so that tables will not delete on deletion of Documentor Lite plugin if Documentor Pro is active